FudaWiki/fudawiki-files/iroha.md

 - [**Jōmō Karuta**](/en/iroha/jomo-karuta) (上毛かるた), which is themed around Gunma prefecture, and is first published in 1947.

 ## Campaign Iroha Karuta
-**Campaign Iroha Karuta** is a type of Iroha Karuta that is themed around a **program, campaign, or slogan**, promoted usually by a Government Department.
+**Campaign Iroha Karuta** is a type of Iroha Karuta that is themed around a **program, campaign, or slogan**, promoted usually by a Government Department or a Business Company.

+Examples are:
+- **Karuta for promoting Food Hygiene** (Coop-Kyushu Business Federation): Printable cards can be downloaded in [this](https://coop-weblabo.jp/activity/shiryoshitsu/10760) website.

 ## Character Iroha Karuta
 **Character Iroha Karuta** is a type of Iroha Karuta that is themed around an **intellectual property**, such as Anime, Tokusatsu, Video game, etc.